 Tuition will be due in full within ten days of notice of admission.

 Financial aid will be available to reduce the tuition for a limited number of applicants who are self-paying at least a portion of the tuition.
 Aid awards, for as long as they are available, will not exceed $1,450 per person.
 Apply early if you need financial aid to participate.
 The Application portal will be updated when available financial aid has been exhausted.

 The application for the ACC NCR Leadership Academy Class of 2019 will open on February 1, 2018.
 At that time, applicants will be able to create, populate, and save drafts of their applications, and generate a link for their reference(s) to upload recommendations.

 Applicants can submit their completed applications for consideration starting on March 1, 2018.
 All interested applicants are strongly encouraged to submit their completed applications on March 1, and admission decisions will be made on a rolling basis from that date to form a well-balanced, high-caliber class.
 Once the Class if full, notice will be posted on the Academy website and in the weekly chapter e-newsletter.

 No more than two (2) Fellows from any single employer will be accepted for the Class of 2019.

 Send an email to info@accncrleadershipacademy.

 ACC National Capital Region (ACC NCR) is the premiere professional association for in-house lawyers in Washington, D.C., the Commonwealth of Virginia and suburban Maryland.
 We are the regional chapter of the global Association of Corporate Counsel.

-With more than 2,500 members from approximately 900 private-sector organizations, ACC NCR is committed to enhancing the personal and professional lives of its members by helping them to become smarter, save time and money, and advance their careers through education, fellowship, and public service.
+With approximately 2,500 members from about 900 private-sector organizations, ACC NCR is committed to enhancing the personal and professional lives of its members by helping them to become smarter, save time and money, and advance their careers through education, fellowship, and public service.
 More information about the organization can be found at www.acc.com/chapters/ncr/.